 Linearizing Sharp Ranger Data

-These modules are used extensively for robotics and automatic distance measurement applications.
+The Sharp family of infrared range finders are used extensively for robotics and automatic distance measurement applications.
 Unfortunately, the output of these sensors are inherently non-linear.
 In other words, a big change in output voltage does not always indicate a big change in distance to an object.
+In order to get distance values in common units (e.g. inches or centimeters), a user must derive a function to convert the sensor output voltage into a distance value.

 Acroname Figure 1: Example range distance vs GP2Y0A21 output voltage as converted by a 10-bit A2D diagram

-Figure 1: Example range distance vs GP2Y0A21output voltage as converted by a 10-bit A2D
+Figure 1: Example range distance vs GP2Y0A21 output voltage as converted by a 10-bit A2D

+One approach is to use sophisticated mathematics programs to generate a curve fit.
 The functions that such programs generate are quite good but usually require floating point math and a good math library in order to implement them.
 This isn't much help when using microcontrollers that lack floating point capabilities.
 In addition, such implementation are costly in compute time and power consumption.

-A piecewise linear approximation involves breaking up the response into small straight lines and doing a separate approximation for each line segment.
+Another approach is to use piecewise linear approximation to convert the output voltage to a range value.
+This involves breaking up the response into small straight lines and doing a separate approximation for each line segment.
 Straight line approximations are simple to compute and can be implemented with fairly good accuracy even using only integer math.
-T
+The disadvantage is that they use more code space too implement.
+The extreme of this option is to use a full look-up table for every possible sensor output.
+Obviously such an implementation requires a substantial amount of program RAM and/or NVRAM.

 Ideally, an the linearization would use a single approximation function which works well in integer math.
 Fortunately, there are some simple calculations that can linearize the response of the Sharp sensors.